andrea-ci/drummer/README.md

         try:

-            with open('mytask.txt', 'a') as f:
+            with open('mytask.txt', 'w') as f:
                 f.write('Hello world!')

             logger.info('File has been updated')